Galeazzo Ciano: Minister of press and propaganda

-Foreign Minister
+Foreign minister

-Ciano volunteered for action in the Italian invasion of Ethiopia (1935–36) as a bomber squadron commander.
-He received two silver medals of valor and reached the rank of captain.
-His future opponent Alessandro Pavolini served in the same squadron as a lieutenant.
-Upon his highly trumpeted return from the war as a "hero" in 1936, he was appointed by Mussolini as replacement Foreign Minister.
+Upon his highly trumpeted return from the war as a "hero" in 1936, he was appointed by Mussolini as the replacement Foreign Minister.
 Ciano began to keep a diary a short time after his appointment and kept it active up to his 1943 dismissal as foreign minister.
 In 1937, he was allegedly involved in planning the murder of the brothers Carlo and Nello Rosselli, two exiled anti-fascist activists killed in the French spa town of Bagnoles-de-l'Orne on 9 June.
 Also in 1937, prior to the Italian annexation in 1939, Gian Galeazzo Ciano was named an Honorary Citizen of Tirana, Albania.

 Before World War II, Mussolini may have been preparing Ciano to succeed him as Duce.
-(In 1938, he sought treatment for his throat ailment, by the famed Jewish professor Heinrich Neumann.
-As treatment required lengthy time, the Anschluss interrupted and Neumann was jailed as a Jew).
 At the start of the war in 1939, Ciano did not agree with Mussolini's plans and knew that Italy's armed forces were ill-prepared for a major war.
 When Mussolini formally declared war on France in 1940, he wrote in his diary, "I am sad, very sad.
 The adventure begins.
 May God help Italy!"
 Ciano became increasingly disenchanted with Nazi Germany and the course of World War II, although when the Italian regime embarked on an ill-advised "parallel war" alongside Germany, he went along, despite the terribly-executed Italian invasion of Greece and its subsequent setbacks.
 Prior to the German campaign in France in 1940, Ciano leaked a warning of imminent invasion to neutral Belgium.

-Throughout 1941 and thereafter, Ciano made derogatory and sarcastic comments about Mussolini behind his back and was surprised that these comments were reported to the Duce, who did not take them lightly; for his part, Ciano ignored well meaning friends who advised moderation.
+Throughout 1941 and thereafter, Ciano made derogatory and sarcastic comments about Mussolini behind his back and was surprised that these comments were reported to the Duce, who did not take them lightly; for his part, Ciano ignored well-meaning friends who advised moderation.
 On top of that, friends and acquaintances sought his protection and aid on various matters not having to do with his official position, which in turn resulted in further caustic remarks.
 In addition, two relatively minor incidents wounded his overblown self-importance and vanity.
 One was his being excluded from a projected meeting between Mussolini and Franco.
 The other involved him being reprimanded for a rowdy celebration of an aviator in Bari; he wrote a letter to Mussolini stating that the Duce had "opened a wound in him which can never be closed."
 His own self-worth seemed to cloud his judgement, forgetting that he had acquired his position by marrying Mussolini's daughter.